 Fair Value

-Fair Value lue December 31, Decem ember 31,
+Fair Value Dec cember 31, De cember 31,

-Financial Instrument Hierarchy 2021 2020
+Financial Instrument Hierarchy 2022 2021

-Cash and cash equivalents Level 1 \$ 54,760 \$ 51,353
+Cash and cash equivalents Level 1 \$ 36,802 \$ 54,760

+Short-term investments Level 1 10,090

-Revolving Credit Facility Level 2 10,000
+Revolving Credit Facility Level 2

-Our financial instruments are comprised of cash and cash equivalents, and long-term debt.
+Our financial instruments are comprised of cash and cash equivalents, short-term investments and long-term debt.
 The carrying value of cash and cash equivalents approximate fair value due to their short maturities.
-The fair value of cash and cash equivalents is derived from quoted market prices and are considered a level 1.
+The fair value of cash and cash equivalents and short-term investments are derived from quoted market prices and are considered a level 1.
 Interest on the Credit Facility is at a variable rate, and as such the debt obligation outstanding approximates fair value and is considered a level 2.